Meet Our Faculty

 Miss Ali Hasert

-Ali Hasert grew up dancing in Tucson, Arizona with a versatile background in classical ballet and competitive dance.
+Ali Hasert (PDT Manager, PDT Choreographer, Loveland Dance Academy Instructor) grew up dancing in Tucson, Arizona with a versatile background in classical ballet and competitive dance.
 She holds a Bachelor’s degree in Fine Arts from the University of Arizona.
 After graduating, she danced professionally for Holland America Cruiseline before moving to Maui, Hawaii.
-She was quickly accepted by the Maui dance community and spent her time teaching at Maui Academy of Performing Arts, flying to the Big island of Hawaii to teach once a week, performing four nights a week for one of the weekly tourist shows, and finding small dance gigs here and there, one of which being a solo performance for Wade Robson’s production at the Mayors Ball in 2016.
-She recently moved here to Northern Colorado to be closer to family and she is beyond excited to continue her passion in spreading the knowledge and love of dance and soul movement here at Loveland & Conservatory Dance.
+She was quickly accepted by the Maui dance community and taught at Maui Academy of Performing Arts and West Hawaii Dance Theater.
+She has performed for many production companies and shows.
+Her favorite professional dance experience was working with Wade Robinson on a solo performance for the Maui Mayor’s Ball in 2016.

 Miss Nessa Kerr